Tomas-Juri/Presentation-FunctionalProgrammingInCsharp/notes.md

 ### LINQ - It's already there & you're using it
 - The whole library has functional design, mostly based on higher order functions
-- You're just saying what you want to be done, instead of doing it yourself
+- You're just saying what you want to be done, instead of how to do it
 - I think we all agree that this library is one of the most powerfull features of the .net ecosystem

 ### `Func<>` type - It's already there & you're using it